bao-project/bao-docs/source/bao_hyp/config.rst

 #################
 .. _Memory Regions:

-Bao employs a two-stage translation mechanism to manage VM memory.
-Each VM memory region is delineated by its virtual address in the second stage.
-Generally, Bao manages the allocation of physical memory for these regions.
-However, there is an option to define the physical memory region where the specific region will be mapped.

 For each VM, users can define multiple memory regions.
 To facilitate this, users first define the total number of memory regions via the ``region_num`` parameter: